-The Benedictine University Doctor of Education (Ed.D.) in Higher Education and Organizational Change program is intended for practicing professionals who wish to accelerate their career paths or who seek to join the higher education community as university, college or community college administrators.
-The program also prepares students for management positions in public and private educational agencies and associations.
+The Benedictine University Doctor of Education (Ed.D.) in Educational Leadership is intended for leadership professionals who wish to accelerate their career paths or who seek positions of authority in education, healthcare, social services or a variety of community-based and non-profit organization.
+Graduates are prepared for leadership and management positions in public and private educational agencies and associations.
 Studies emphasize leadership for educational and organizational improvement.
-The program provides both the perspective and the tools to anticipate and lead change in higher education.
+As scholars they contribute significantly to the understanding and improvement of educational leadership.
+The accelerated program is designed to be completed in three years and is delivered fully online in an asynchronous, engaging learning platform.
+The program provides both the perspective and the tools to anticipate and lead change in today's organizations.
 Coursework is topical in nature, interdisciplinary in focus and grounded in an inquiry-driven methodology characterized by critical-thinking, analysis and self-reflection.
 The program readies students for the rigors and challenges of developing and implementing strategic plans, improving learning, managing resources, leading personnel, implementing policy and orchestrating change within an organization.
-This program is not intended to lead to educator certification.
-Educators are advised to contact their individual school districts as to whether this program may qualify for salary advancement.
-Mission Statement: The mission of the doctoral program is to prepare educational professionals with the knowledge and skills to guide postsecondary institutions in an era of unprecedented change.
-Overview: The program is delivered in two forms, at the University and online, in an executive format featuring learning teams who meet as cohorts.
-Teams at the university meet on designated weekends (Saturday and Sunday) approximately every third weekend for 16 weekends per year through the first two years.
-Online teams are facilitated by the University's robust course management and delivery system.
+This program is not intended to lead to educator certification or licensure of any kind.
+Mission Statement: The mission of the doctoral program is to prepare leadership professionals with the knowledge and skills to guide their organizations and institutions in an era of unprecedented change.
+Overview: The program is delivered fully online by the University's robust course management and delivery system.
 Discipline-based learning objectives are integrated and reinforced through rigorous coursework that is tied to real-world applications.
 Highly interactive classes are characterized by small and whole group discussions, case studies and group projects.
+During the first year of the program, students complete foundational courses providing a strong knowledge base in the principles and practices of doctoral study, higher education, and organizational change.
+In the second year, study advances to current issues in students and student services, curriculum, teaching, learning and resource management.
+The major theme is leading organizations through constructive change.
+Students receive guidance and University support throughout the program.
+Work begins on the dissertation from the first year so that students may complete requirements in three to three and a half years.
+Tuition is billed per credit hour.
+Students who extend their completion for graduation beyond the time announced and scheduled for their cohort will be assessed an additional University doctoral maintenance fee.